thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

 ## Note on Terminology

 In neuroscience, the term "re-anchoring" may be used broadly.
 In this RFC, we divide re-anchoring into either:
-1. **Remapping** - when we re-anchor to a new object
+1. **Remapping** - when we re-anchor to a new object, i.e. a different reference frame
-2. **Realignment** - when we re-anchor to correct for phase and orientation within a reference frame
+2. **Realignment** - when we re-anchor to correct for location (_phase_ in biology) and orientation within a reference frame

 This RFC primarily focuses on realignment of hypotheses.